Treatment for Endometriosis in Akron, OH

 - Surgery for endometriosis is typically recommended only when symptoms are very severe, other treatments haven't worked, or you are having infertility problems.
 During surgery, the endometriosis growths are removed, which provides short term relief from pain.

-If you're experiencing severe pain related to your period, are having problems with infertility, and suffer from heavy periods, schedule an appointment to talk with your gynecologist.
-Call one of our OBGYN Associates of Akron offices.
+If you're experiencing severe pain related to your period, are having problems with infertility, and suffer from heavy periods, schedule an appointment to talk with one of our doctors at OBGYN Associates of Akron.